An icon of Detroit’s ruin is now a symbol of Motor City’s economic resurgence - KESQ

 Last year, the rehabbed depository was opened to house a blossoming batch of mobility and energy startups, including one helmed by Butler, who started Energy Storage Safety Products International, which makes fire mitigation and prevention technologies for lithium ion batteries.

-Later this week, Michigan Central Station will reopen to the public as a mixed-used building following a six-year renovation and nearly $1 billion of investment from the Ford Motor Company and its founding family.
+Michigan Central Station will reopen on Thursday, following a six-year renovation and nearly $1 billion of investment from the Ford Motor Company and its founding family.
+The historic building’s rebirth as a mixed-used property (with offices, a hotel and, eventually, restaurants and retail) anchoring an innovation-focused district will be celebrated with a blockbuster concert Thursday night.

 “Corktown is a very vibrant neighborhood, it’s the oldest neighborhood in Detroit, but there was 30 acres, including this incredible old train station that was literally sitting abandoned and looming over the city as a reminder of the rise and fall of Detroit,” said Mary Culler, a longtime Ford executive and director of the Michigan Central Station innovation district.